3 percent down mortgages: A guide to your options

 Other low-down payment options

-Beyond the Fannie Mae and Freddie Mac mortgage programs featuring 3 percent down payments, there are other types of mortgages that allow prospective home buyers to access homeownership with a low down payment.
+Beyond the Fannie Mae and Freddie Mac mortgage programs featuring 3 percent down payments, other mortgage types allow prospective home buyers to access homeownership with a low down payment as well.
 The options include:

 - USDA and VA loans – USDA and VA loans don’t require any down payment, but they’re only for specific types of borrowers: USDA loans for borrowers in certain rural areas and VA loans for active-duty service members, veterans and surviving spouses.
 Neither charge mortgage insurance, but USDA loans come with guarantee fees and VA loans come with a funding fee.